-The Annual Survey of Research and Development of Canadian Private Non-Profit Organizations produces useful statistical information to monitor science and technology activities in Canada and to support the development of science and technology policy.
+The Research and Development of Canadian Private Non-Profit Organizations survey produces useful statistical information to monitor science and technology activities in Canada and to support the development of science and technology policy.

-The Annual Survey of Research and Development of Canadian Private Non-Profit Organizations (RDNP) is a cross-economy survey of private non-profit organizations in Canada that perform or fund research and development (R&D).
+The Research and Development of Canadian Private Non-Profit Organizations (RDNP) is a cross economy survey of private non-profit organizations in Canada that perform or fund research and development (R&D).
 The survey targets private non-profit organizations that are not part of the government, higher education or industrial sectors.

 "Research and experimental development (R&D) comprise creative and systematic work undertaken in order to increase the stock of knowledge - including knowledge of humankind, culture and society - and to devise new applications of available knowledge."

 The RDNP collects in-house R&D expenditures and personnel, payments to others to perform R&D and payments and receipts for technology.

 In-house R&D expenditures include current costs (comprised of wages and salaries of permanent, temporary and casual employees; services to support R&D; R&D materials; and all other current costs) and capital costs (comprised of software; land; buildings and structures; and equipment, machinery and all other capital costs).
 In-house R&D expenditures are characterized by their geographic distribution (provinces and territories), sources of funds (originating sector inside or outside Canada), fields of research and development and nature of R&D activity (basic research, applied research and experimental development).

 In-house R&D personnel include researchers and research managers; R&D technical, administrative and support staff; and other R&D occupations and these data are available by geographic distribution (provinces and territories).